vwt-digital/event-sourcing-consumers/functions/afas_consume/README.md

 }
 ~~~

-The `rules` object consists of an endless list of rules where three fields per rule can be defined:
+Both the `conditions` and `rules` object consists of an endless list of rules where three fields per rule can be defined:

 ##### Name [required]
 The `name` field is the key attribute that points to the value the rule is about.
 To ensure the value points towards